 For employees of a government agency, prohibit reporting such information to his/her employer which is considered a protected disclosure to a government or law enforcement agency.

 Normally, suspected violations should be reported directly to the appropriate state or local agency.
-In addition, the California Attorney General has established a confidential Whistleblower Hotline at (800) 952-5225 to receive calls regarding possible violations of state or federal statutes, rules or regulations, or violations of fiduciary responsibility by a corporation or limited liability company to its shareholders, investors, or employees.
+In addition, the California Attorney General has established a confidential Whistleblower Hotline at (800) 952-5225 to receive calls regarding possible violations of state or federal statutes, rules or regulations, or violations of fiduciary responsibility by a corporation or limited liability Academic Senate to its shareholders, investors, or employees.

-HARASSMENT POLICY
+SEXUAL AND OTHER UNLAWFUL HARASSMENT